USC: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-University of Southern California (USC) requires that you either take the SAT or ACT.
-See the table below for how University of Southern California (USC)’s accepted students have performed on both tests.
+USC Dornsife College of Letters, Arts and Sciences requires that you either take the SAT or ACT.
+See the table below for how USC Dornsife College of Letters, Arts and Sciences’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-University of Southern California (USC)’s average SAT score is 1390 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+USC Dornsife College of Letters, Arts and Sciences’s average SAT score is - - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether University of Southern California (USC) is getting more or less competitive.
+The trend over time helps give insight into whether USC Dornsife College of Letters, Arts and Sciences is getting more or less competitive.

 |25th Percentile